A woman died of coronavirus on a plane. Her fellow passengers were never notified.

 Her asthma inhaler didn’t help and she was given oxygen, but she soon fell unconscious.
 One of the flight attendants began administering CPR, to the extent that she passed out from the exertion.
 Remarkably, she later tested negative for the coronavirus, according to Spirit.

 The plane diverted to Albuquerque, landing just over an hour after it had taken off.
-Emergency crews took the woman from the plane on a gurney and tried to revive her on the boarding bridge, but abandoned their efforts after several minutes.
+Emergency crews took the woman from the plane on a gurney and tried to revive her on the boarding bridge but abandoned their efforts after several minutes.
 The flight attendant who passed out was also given medical treatment.

 Defense Department study finds low risk of coronavirus infection through air on a packed airline flight